 Although she was more famous (and more comfortable) with the butterfly – in which she achieved world number one ranking over both the 100m and 200m – she was also rated world number one in the 200m freestyle in 1999 and 2000.
 In 1995 and 1996 she was awarded Australian Swimming’s highest honour – Swimmer of the Year.

-Awarded the Medal of the Order of Australia in 1997
+- 1997: Awarded the Medal of the Order of Australia

-Inducted into The Sport Australia Hall of Fame in 2002
+- 2002: Inducted into the Sport Australia Hall of Fame